vzehirev/TheBookApp/README.md

+# The app
-Books sharing app where people can share their own favourite book/s with a brief description/review.
-Other users can upvote and downvote the book as well as leave their own reviews/comments.
+Books sharing SPA where people can share their favourite book/s with a brief review/description.
+The books can be upvoted/downvoted as well as reviewed/commented by the users.
+Users can manage their accounts.

 # Server-side
-ASP.NET Core WebApi, very basic and naive JWT authentication with roles.
-MS SQL server, Entity framework, Cloudinary for uploading and storing images (book covers), sending e-mails (forgotten password) using Gmail and SMTP.
+ASP.NET Core WebAPI, JWT authentication with roles, MS SQL server, Entity framework, Cloudinary for uploading and storing images (books' covers), sending e-mails (forgotten password) using SMTP and Gmail.

 # Client-side
 Full Angular 10 SPA with Materialize CSS.
 Fully responsive.